Skip to content

 We work with adults (18 years and older) with a learning disability who have a GP in the Richmond or Kingston Borough.

-The multidisciplinary clinical team includes: Community Nursing, Dietetics, Occupational Therapy, Physiotherapy, Psychology, Psychiatry, Behaviour Analysis, and Speech and Language Therapy (including Dysphagia).
+Our team includes: Community Nursing, Dietetics, Occupational Therapy, Physiotherapy, Psychology, Psychiatry, Behaviour Analysis, and Speech and Language Therapy (including Dysphagia).

 Our service